GencoreOperative/AutoPiBakery/README.md

 `start.sh` will be called once on startup of the Raspberry Pi.

+Space is limited to a few hundred MB.

 # Run Examples

 This example generates an image which has built in Wireless Settings.
 These are specified using the following environment variables: